Dataforj/dataforj/README.md

 - run a step and see 10 records from the result
 - edit and run SQL and Python code

 Simple features like saving the code are not there yet.
+Neither has there been any work on more advanced features like creating and running unit tests, data quality checks, etc.

 To try the UI follow these steps.